-Let us now update the placement policy, instructing the YB-Master to place data in the new regions.
+Update the placement policy, instructing the YB-Master to place data in the new regions, as follows:

 You should see that the data as well as the IO gradually moves from the nodes in

 us-west-2c to the newly added nodes.
-The tablet servers page should soon look something like the screenshot below.
+The tablet servers page should look similar to the following illustration:

 Start new masters

-Next you need to move the YB-Master from the old nodes to the new nodes.
-In order to do so, first start a new masters on the new nodes.
+You need to move the YB-Master from the old nodes to the new nodes.
+In order to do so, first start a new masters on the new nodes, as follows: